xchem/xchem-align/USER-GUIDE.md

 #### Code Prefix

 `code_prefix` and `code_prefix_tooltip` are fields that allow you to distinguish this uploaded dataset.
-For example you may use `code_prefix` to specify a crystal construct. `code_prefix_tooltip` should be a string explaining the meaning of the prefix, this will be displayed in Fragalysis. `code_prefix` is necessary, but can be an empty string: `""`.
+For example you may use `code_prefix` to specify a crystal construct. `code_prefix_tooltip` should be a string explaining the meaning of the prefix, this will be displayed in Fragalysis.
+`code_prefix` is necessary for inpputs or type `model_building`, but can be an empty string: `""`.
+For inputs of type `manual` it is not needed as the names of the PDB files are used for display in Fragalysis.

 ### 2.2.
 The assemblies YAML